opentracing-contrib/java-spring-cloud/opentracing-spring-cloud-starter-zipkin/README.md

 Furthermore the dependency will ensure that Spring Boot will auto configure all the necessary OpenTracing beans when the application starts.

-By default, the Zipkin server is expected to collect traces at `http://localhost:9411/api/v2/spans`.
+By default, the Zipkin server is expected to collect traces at `http://localhost:9411/api/v2/spans` encoded with `JSON_V2`.
-To change the default simply set the following the property
+To change the default simply set the following the property:

 ```
-opentracing.zipkin.http-sender.url=http://somehost:someport/api/v2/spans
+opentracing.zipkin.http-sender.baseUrl=http://<host>:<port>
 ```

-**Note** : The module reports spans using Zipkin's v2 model

 ## Configuration options